Confidence Intervals for Descriptive Statistics

 • \(n\) is the sample size

-We can calculate the CI using the summarize() function as follows, notice the line that starts with se — here we take the standard deviation of mde_status in the sample, and divide it by the square root of \(n\).
+Using R, we can compute this directly using the summarize() function.
+Notice the line that starts with se — here we compute the standard error using the formula stated above.
 We then multiply the z-scores marking the bounds of our desired confidence level (i.e., the lower_boundCI marks the 2.5th percentile and the upper_boundCI marks the 97.5th percentile).

 nsduh_2019 |>